tarantool/nginx_upstream_module/README.md

 **context:** *server, location, location if*

-This is constraint for prohibit an access to some spaces.
-Actually, directive takes array of number(which is representation of Tarantool's space), each space in list will be free to access from the client side.
+This is a constraint to prohibit access to some spaces.
+The directive takes an array of Tarantool space id-s (numbers), and each space in the list is allowed to access from the client side.

 Example:

 ```
 location {
   ...